notkaramel/ArchLinux-on-ARM/README.md

 ### Version: 1.1.1 | Last updated: 2023-Feb-02

 ### Description:
 A minimal CLI script to install ArchLinuxARM to an ARM device.
-Currently compatible and tested successfully on Paspberry Pi 3B+ and 400 (meaning it should supports ARMv7 compatible Raspberry Pi devices).
+Currently compatible and tested successfully on Raspberry Pi 3B+ and 400 (meaning it should supports ARMv7 compatible Raspberry Pi devices).

 ### Available options:
 - ARMv6 on RPi (Zero, Zero W) (Cortex A7)